RexManglicmot/Lung-Cancer-Survival-Analysis/Lung-Cancer-Survival-Analysis.md

     ## 206 206  10
     ## 209 209  10

-Looking at the output we see a good amount in the dougle digits as well as the triple digits (100 and 200s).
-Interestingly though, we see that many of the NA values are in the 9th and 10th rows, the meal.cal and wt.loss variables.
-Let’s count the number of NAs in each variable.
+Looking at the output we see a good amount in the double digits (10-90s) as well as the triple digits (100 and 200s).
+Interestingly , we see that many of the NA values are in the 9th and 10th rows, the meal.cal and wt.loss variables, respectively.
+Let’s count the number of NAs in each column.

 ``` r
 #count the number of NAs within each column